Run Fatboy Run: Plot

 Dennis Doyle is about to marry Libby, his pregnant fiancée.
 However, he gets cold feet and runs away on the day of the wedding.
 Five years later, Dennis discovers that Libby, who has their son, Jake, has started seeing successful but arrogant Whit and realises that he has truly lost her.
 He finds out that Whit is running the Nike River Marathon in London, and to prove himself to his uncertain friends and, most importantly, Libby and his son, he decides to run the race himself.

 He receives motivation from his two "coaches", Gordon, a well-meaning slacker who is Libby's cousin and Dennis' best friend, who has made a hefty bet on Dennis succeeding, and Mr. Ghoshdastidar, his landlord, who uses unorthodox methods of training, such as using a spatula to spank him.
 Days before the race, Whit proposes to Libby at her birthday party.
 Libby accepts and this puts Dennis in a state of deep depression.
 As a result, he decides to quit the race.

 Meanwhile, Jake, who has formed a crush on a girl in his class, runs away upset when he discovers that she prefers another boy just because he has a ponytail.
 Dennis, upon being informed by a frantic Libby, tracks him down and explains to him that he will find many things he does not like in his life and he should just stand up to them and face them, rather than running away.
 Having made that mistake himself, he decides to race after all.

 Dennis starts the race alongside Whit, who informs Dennis that he intends to move Libby and Jake to Chicago.
-Enraged, Dennis mocks Whit and they altercate for a while at the start of the race and, in their efforts to out-do each other, they catch up to and then overtake the professional runners, and suddenly, Whit trips Dennis and severely injures him.
+Enraged, Dennis mocks Whit and they altercate for a while at the start of the race and, in their efforts to out-do each other, they catch up to and then overtake the professional runners.
+Whit, nervous that Dennis seems determined to run, trips Dennis, leading to several runners falling over, and Dennis being severely injured.
 Stretchers prepare to take Dennis to the hospital.